paradigmxyz/spice/README.md

 - automatically handle pagination of multi-page results
 - automatically execute queries that have no existing executions, especially when using new parameter values
 - allow type overrides using the `dtypes` parameter
+- support raw dynamic querying using parameter templates in order to 1) minimize roundtrips and 2) not require a paid API plan

 ## API Reference